Retropaint/skelform_dev_docs/src/file_specs.md

 # File Structure

-SkelForm utilizes it's own file structure (with the extension `.skf`) upon exporting from the editor.
+SkelForm utilizes it's own file format (with the extension `.skf`) upon exporting from the editor.

 `.skf` files are simply zip files, and can be unzipped to reveal: